robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 issue, you could use `functools.wraps`__ on Python 3, or use the handy `decorator module`__ to create signature-preserving decorators.

+.. note:: `functools.wraps` works like this only with Robot Framework 3.2.

 __ https://docs.python.org/3/library/functools.html#functools.wraps
 __ https://decorator.readthedocs.io